-Have you ever had a co-worker whose behavior was what you would consider inappropriate to a work environment?
+Have you ever had a co-worker whose behavior was what you would consider appropriate to a work environment?
 There are many types of behavior that could be considered just that.
 Why people engage in these behaviors varies from individual to individual, but regardless of motivation, the distractions, and even tensions, they create can hurt productivity and morale.

 Some DON’Ts for the Workplace